-It’s a new year, and you may be ready for a new you: one who has money in the bank and a plan for retirement.
+It’s a new year, and you may be ready for a new you: Someone who saves money to build for a more secure future.

 Unfortunately, if you’re a wannabe saver who is married to a spendthrift, you face an uphill battle.
 Here’s how to bridge the divide and get your spouse on board when it comes to putting money aside for the future.

 1. Stop nagging